As well as the general intentions of the Act and appeal rights, the following important rights are covered:

 What happens if a person goes interstate?

-The Act allows individuals who move between states and are subject to an involuntary mental health order to have their involuntary treatment pursued in another state/territory.
-This can only be done if there is a ministerial agreement with the other state/territory.
-Decisions can also be made to transport people who are subject to detention orders in a particular state back to that state.
+The Act allows individuals who move between states and are subject to either a community treatment order or an involuntary inpatient order to have their treatment pursued in another state/territory involuntarily if necessary.
+This can only be done if there is a Ministerial agreement with the other state/territory.
+Decisions can also be made to transport people who are subject to detention orders in a particular state back to that state [s 70] and for people subject to interstate community treatment orders to undergo treatment in South Australia [see sections 68-69].